 Data modeling and the AI lifecycle

-In such cases, the application can reverse-engineer Mermaid ERD code potentially generated by GenAI outside Hackolade Studio.
-The application can also generate Mermaid diagrams from existing Hackolade data models (albeit with some limitations to match Mermaid's own restrictions.)
+Today, Hackolade Studio can already reverse-engineer Mermaid ERD code potentially generated by GenAI outside Hackolade Studio.
+The application will be able to generate Mermaid diagrams from existing Hackolade data models (albeit with some limitations to match Mermaid's own restrictions.)
 GenAI can be leveraged for metadata enrichment by generating meaningful descriptions for entities and attributes to be edited by subject-matter experts, and by recommending attributes based on industry standards.
 Furthermore, AI can propose dimensional models optimized from transactional schemas and suggest improvements such as better partition key choices, laying the groundwork for more efficient and standards-aligned data architectures.

 Data modeling contributes to better AI